matthewysun2020/tourneyman/README.md

 The app is designed to be intuitive, as easy as possible to pick up and use for anyone, regardless of technical expertise or prowess.

+## What's being worked on?

+The bracket viewer still needs to be implemented.
+(Yes, I know this is probably the most important/valuable part of the application.
+I'm working on it!)

 ## Planned features

 - Multiple tournament formats (single elimination, double elimination, round robin, Swiss, etc.)